 Currently, the IoT is the core technology that can consolidate digital and physical elements in one place, enabling a previously unattainable level of control over various manufacturing processes.

 In essence, the success of IoT in manufacturing comes down to putting equal effort and resources into both technology and business-related implementation factors.
-In the end, digital transformation in manufacturing powered by IoT implies rethinking existing operations and business models to streamline workflows and enable data-based decision making rather than deploying new technology solely to cut costs.
+In the end, manufacturing digital transformation powered by IoT implies rethinking existing operations and business models to streamline workflows and enable data-based decision making rather than deploying new technology solely to cut costs.